Bluffworks Pants Review: The Best Travel Pants for Men

 Bluffworks Pants Features

-Most of these features apply to all of Bluffworks’ clothing, though, and I’ll explain the differences between Bluffworks Original vs Chino pants below.
+Most of these features apply to all of Bluffworks’ clothing, though, including the Envoys and the Bluffworks Ascender Chinos (which I discuss below).

 • Lightweight – Simon’s Bluffworks Original pants weigh 380g (13.4oz), so they don’t add much weight to his backpack, although he usually wears them on travel days anyway.